wp-plugins/fg-joomla-to-wordpress/readme.txt

 * It comes from MySQL 4.0.
 It will work if you move your database to MySQL 5.0 before running the migration.

+= I get this error "Parse error: syntax error, unexpected T_PAAMAYIM_NEKUDOTAYIM" =

+* You must use at least PHP 5.3 on your WordPress site.

 = None image get transferred into the WordPress uploads folder.
 I'm using Xampp on Windows. =

 * Xampp puts the htdocs in the applications folder which is write protected.
 You need to move the htdocs to a writeable folder.